Recognize yourself in one of these statements?

 I know most of you don’t have the time to take an hour for yoga, meditation, journaling and feeling grateful for this new day.
 You don’t have to take it that far.
 A morning routine can be very short and simple.
 There are just a couple of aspects you need to have in mind:

-In my 8-week program From Clutter To Calm, I help you completely restructure your days while keeping enough flexibility so that you can feel more calm and clear-headed.
+In my online course From Clutter To Calm, I help you completely restructure your days while keeping enough flexibility so that you can feel more calm and clear-headed.
 Check out the full overview right here!

 By now you’ll know why I’m telling you why you shouldn’t use social media in your night routine.
 There’s too much information on the feed and in messages for your brain to process late in the evening.
 Your brain has done enough work for the day and you deserve to disconnect.
 Disconnecting will feel weird at first when you have the habit of being available all the time, but you’ll soon start enjoying the lack of interruptions from notifications and fully engage in something that truly relaxes you.